-The following table includes information regarding the compensation paid or awarded to the individuals listed below (each a "Named Executive Officer," and collectively, the "Named Executive Officers") during 2008, 2009 and 2010.
+The following table includes information regarding the compensation paid or awarded to the Named Executive Officers listed below during 2009, 2010 and 2011.
 We have no pension or deferred compensation plans and, therefore, have omitted the column regarding compensation under such plans.